r-barnes/highway-dimension/gtfs-parser/README.md

 # Data parser

-This folder contains a Julia module which converts a GTFS feed into a weighted graph.
+This folder contains a perl module which converts a GTFS feed into a weighted graph.

 ## Methodology